byronpendason/byronpendason.github.io/young_penda.md

 "One last thing," the witch said, "Be sure to go alone when you face the ettin.
 Anyone else with you will only be in harm's way, and death will be the result."

+After Penda left the witch's hut, she transformed from an old hag to a beautiful, youthful woman.
+"Very impressive performance, Hrethe!" a voice said from behind her.

+Hrethe turned to face Wōden, the god of sorcery.
+"We have done all that we can.
+It's in his hands now."

 * * *

 Penda made camp halfway between the witch's hut and the town, and stayed the night there.
 He awoke with Sunne and walked to town.
 The first person he saw said, "Quick, into the mead hall!
 It's not safe out in the open!"